Se Busca Un Hombre

-Se Busca un Hombre (Men Wanted) is a Spanish-language telenovela.
+Se Busca un Hombre (Men Wanted) is a Spanish-language telenovela produced by Genoveva Martínez for TV Azteca.
+It stars Andrea Noli, Anette Michel, Vanessa Ciangherotti, and Claudia Álvarez.

+Plot

 The main theme of the series tells the story about private lives of a group of women who are frequent clients of “Angelica Style”, a prestigious beauty clinic.
-This group of women, Angelica, Nora, Mercedes, Samantha, Loreto, Vanesa, Lilí, Gabriela, Fernanda and Cecilia, have one thing in common: they have all failed to find the men of their dreams.
-As the stories blend, their different personalities are shown and their deepest wishes are revealed.
+This group of women, Angelica, Nora, Mercedes, Samantha, Loreto, Vanesa, Lilí, Gabriela, Fernanda and Cecilia, has one thing in common: they have all failed to find the men of their dreams.
+As the stories blend, their different personalities are shown, and their deepest wishes are revealed.
 They want to find a man who can understand them with freedom and love.